PhD, Communication, University of Wisconsin-Milwaukee, 2018

 Karina works as a technology project manager within a national law firm.

 Karina’s research investigates communication with an emphasis on LGBT issues, health communication, and technology using qualitative methodologies.
-She is currently exploring how verbal and nonverbal cues found in online physician video profiles can inform the physician selection process for LGBTQ patients in her dissertation research.
+She is currently exploring how verbal and nonverbal cues found in online physician video profiles can inform the physician selection process for LGBTQ patients.

 2017 – Amelia Lucas Trust awardee, monetary award supporting dissertation research, University of Wisconsin-Milwaukee